moq-wg/moq-transport/draft-lcurley-warp.md

 * A track for each language.
 * A track for each camera feed.

-Tracks can be muxed together into a single container or stream.
 The goal of Warp is to independently deliver tracks, and even parts of a track, so this is not allowed.
 Each Warp segment MUST contain a single track.